krishang118/ABCDelivers-Landing-Page/README.md

 # ABCDelivers Landing Page

-A simple, but modern landing page for a Royal Challengers Bangalore themed restaurant, called 'ABCDelivers'.
+A simple but modern landing page for a Royal Challengers Bangalore themed restaurant, called 'ABCDelivers'.

 ## Quick Start